Why Do Betta Fish Puff Up?

-The swelling of the fish' body is because of the build up of intraperitoneal fluid.
-Betta fish are prone to these infections, which is why it is fundamental to clean their tank.
+The swelling of the fish's body is because of the build up of intraperitoneal fluid.
+Betta fish are prone to these infections, which is why it is fundamental to clean their tank regularly and ensure general hygiene.
 Maintaining good hygiene and regularly changing the water in the aquarium will protect your fish from these infections.

 You should isolate the affected fish from the rest, and then change the aquarium water.
 You should also clean the ornaments, artificial plants and other objects found inside.

-It's recommended that you know how to deal with this problem in advance, since your Betta fish can die in a couple of days.
+It's recommended that you know how to deal with this problem in advance, since your betta fish can die in a couple of days.
 If you know what to treat it with, you can proceed as soon as you notice an inflated stomach and raised scales.
 Go to your vet for advice on the most appropriate treatment.
-Dropsy is usually treated with antibacterials, broad-spectrum anti-parasitics and anti-inflammatories.
+Dropsy is usually treated with antibacterial products, broad-spectrum anti-parasitics and anti-inflammatories.

 After treatment, when the fish starts to get recover, you should start gradually changing the aquarium water.
 Anti-inflammatories contain steroids, and abruptly eliminating their presence in the water can be counterproductive.
 Change the water over the course of 3 or 4 days until the medications have disappeared.

-Dropsy can be confused with indigestion; your Betta fish might be puffing up from eating too much.
+Dropsy can be confused with indigestion.
+For this reason, your fish might be puffing up from eating too much.
 Fish eat dehydrated food, sometimes in large quantities.
-Then, it hydrates and consequently swells up in their stomach.
+It then hydrates and can consequently swell up in their stomach.
 This brings intestinal obstructions which cause the fish to stop eating.

 - Swollen abdomen